Dynamics and Rheology of Ring-Linear Blend Semidilute Solutions in Extensional Flow: Modeling and Molecular Simulations: Discussion

-More generally, the role of flow gradients in the $z$ direction are challenging to characterize.
-Tank-treading is rare because the spatiotemporal variations of the flow occur on time scales shorter than the tank treading frequency.
+More generally, the role of flow gradients in the $z$ direction is challenging to characterize.
+Tank-treading is rare because the spatiotemporal variations of the flow occur on time scales shorter than the time it takes the ring to rotate along its contour.
 We conclude that the conformational fluctuations as measured in a coarse-grained sense by the average fluctuations in the fractional extension $\langle \delta \rangle$ are due to diverse features of the flow which arise from the polymer disturbance velocity.
-As the blend fraction of rings $f_R$ decreases, the flow modification increases due to the larger disturbance velocity of the highly stretched linear chains as compared to the lightly stretched rings.
-However, isolating well defined mechanisms for the dynamics on the basis of intermolecular interactions requires further study.
-Lower concentration solutions, which have been shown by the authors to exhibit similar fluctuations, \cite{zhou2019effect} may be more tractable.
-A possible direction is to connect local concentration changes to conformational fluctuations.
-A challenge is that it is not just the concentration but also the direction of the disturbance velocity which determine whether a polymer retracts or stretches.
-Thus, a model must include the local concentration of polymer segments as well as the orientation of the restoring force on the segments.
-For example, in a field-based model, the relevant spatial and temporal distribution of segments is $\bm{\Psi}(\bm{r},t,c,\bm{f})$.
+We now discuss some more general features of deviations from planar extensional flow and relate them to the dynamics of ring polymers.